nodejs/node/doc/guides/writing-tests.md

 module that provides useful tools for the tests.

-Even if a test uses no functions or other properties exported by `common`, the test should still include the `common` module.
-This is because the `common` module includes code that will cause tests to fail if there are variables leaked into the global space.
-In situations where a test uses no functions or other properties exported by `common`, include it without assigning it to an
+Even if a test uses no functions or other properties exported by `common`, the test should still include the `common` module before any other modules.
+This is because the `common` module includes code that will cause a test to fail if the test leaks variables into the global space.
+In situations where a test uses no functions or other properties exported by `common`, include it without assigning it to an identifier:
-identifier:

 ```javascript
 require('../common');